You can use ITGlue‘s Notifications feature to automatically run Process Street workflow runs.

-When you create IT processes in Process Street, ITGlue can automatically trigger checklists and assign them to your team.
+When you create IT processes in Process Street, ITGlue can automatically trigger workflow runs and assign them to your team.
 This serves as both a reminder and a foolproof process for executing tasks that will help reduce human error in your business.

-Let’s look at how we can do this.
+Let’s look at how you can do this.

-Zapier is an integration platform that connects over 750 different apps and services.
+Zapier is an integration platform that connects over 2,000 different apps and services.
 Any action in any of the supported apps (like tagging a note, forwarding an email, or sending an attachment) can trigger in another app automatically.
 Zapier has a Process Street integration, and ITGlue notifications are sent through webhooks, which are also supported in Zapier.
-The whole ‘recipe’ sequence is known as a zap.
+The whole ‘recipe’ sequence is known as a Zap.

 In this article, we’ll be walking you through how to set up a zap that links ITGlue and Process Street.

 You’ll need to first enable notifications for your desired triggers in ITGlue.
 Notifications are supported for:

 For this example, we’ll use SSL expiration because it works well to explain how Process Street can work well with ITGlue.